readthedocs/sphinx_rtd_theme/docs/configuring.rst

     Only display the logo image, do not display the project name at the top of the sidebar

+.. confval:: logo_url

+    :type: URL

+    Custom URL for the logo image, for example the official project website

 .. confval:: prev_next_buttons_location